Dr Erinma Ochu

 About me

 I am Wallscourt Associate Professor of Immersive Media and Watershed's inaugural Researcher in Residence at Pervasive Media Studios.
-Based in the School of Arts, I joined UWE Bristol in 2022 and am a member of the leadership team of the Digital Cultures Research Centre.
+Based in the School of Arts, and the College of Art, Technology and the Environment, I joined UWE Bristol in September 2022 and am a member of the leadership team of the Digital Cultures Research Centre.
+I take a transdisciplinary approach to research and creative technology innovation that brings fresh perspectives to how knowledge is produced, shared and brings value to society and the environment.

 Additional Research Affiliations: